Skip to content

 But the money matters.

-For my five lines, a $5 increase per line would be $25 more per month, or $300 per year.
+For my five phone lines, a $5 increase per line would be $25 more per month, or $300 per year.

 When my bill still went up after the supposed fix, I called again and pushed back.